AT-Publishing/website/_posts/2018-12-5-crypto-vs-forex.md

 layout: at-trading
 published: true
 guest: false
+pinned: no
+note: 'Trading Strategy'

-date: 2018-12-05 10:31:00 +0100
+date: 2019-06-14 00:31:00 +0100

-title: "Crypto Trading Vs Forex Trading: Which One is Better?"
+title: "Crypto vs Forex Trading: Which One is Better?"
-description: "Ultimately, it’s about picking the right battles."
+description: "Are you better off trading bitcoin or forex?
+Ultimately, it’s about picking the battles, and the right trading strategy."

 author: https://twitter.com/tradingfanbois
 author_name: tradingfanbois